ooples/pine_script_docs/source/concepts/Plots.rst

 Note that:

+- We have added level using `hline <https://www.tradingview.com/pine-script-reference/v5/#fun_hline>`__ to situate both signals.
-- In order for both indicator values to oscillate on the same range of 100, we divide the `TSI <https://www.tradingview.com/u/?solution=43000592290>`__ value by 2 because it has a 200 range (-100 to +100).
+- In order for both signal lines to oscillate on the same range of 100, we divide the `TSI <https://www.tradingview.com/u/?solution=43000592290>`__ value by 2 because it has a 200 range (-100 to +100).
   We then shift this value up by 150 so it oscillates between 100 and 200, making 150 its centerline.
-- The manipulations we make are typical of the compromises required to bring two indicators with different scales in the same visual space, even when their values, contrary to `MACD <https://www.tradingview.com/u/?solution=43000502344>`__, are bounded in a fixed range.
+- The manipulations we make here are typical of the compromises required to bring two indicators with different scales in the same visual space, even when their values, contrary to `MACD <https://www.tradingview.com/u/?solution=43000502344>`__, are bounded in a fixed range.